 - preventive conservation

 Regular individual academic advising and career planning are important features of the program.
 The majority of graduates of the program find a paid position in a museum within one year of graduation.
 Graduates of the program have assumed responsibilities in museums and related institutions across the country as directors, curators, collections managers, registrars, educators, and more.

 Certificate Program Requirements

-The certificate program consists of five courses (15 credits) at the graduate level and confers a Certificate upon successfully completing the program in conjunction with a UWM graduate degree.
-The four core courses must be taken in the following sequence, while the fifth course may be taken at any time after the completion of Anthro 721:
+For students entering the program Fall 2019 and thereafter, the certificate program consists of six courses (18 credits) at the graduate level and confers a Certificate upon successfully completing the program in conjunction with a UWM graduate degree.*

-The fifth course requirement (Anthro 724) can be satisfied through supplementary course work at the University of Wisconsin-Milwaukee or through completion of a 150-hour internship at the MPM or other approved institution.
-Anthropology, Art History, History and Educational Psychology all offer courses that supplement the Museum Studies Curriculum and fulfill the required elective.
-The structure and scheduling of the coursework requires at least two years for completion, since each course is taught only once a year and the four courses must be taken in sequence.
+Anthropology, Art History, History, and Educational Psychology all offer courses that supplement the Museum Studies curriculum and such courses will count as electives.
+The structure and scheduling of the coursework requires at least two years for completion, since each course is taught only once a year and courses must be taken in sequence.

 The Museum Studies Certificate Program must be completed in conjunction with a graduate program in an academic discipline (e.g. Anthropology, History, Art History or Educational Psychology).
-To enter the certificate program students should apply directly to the UWM Graduate School in their academic discipline.
+To enter the certificate program students should apply directly through the UWM Graduate School online application portal.